HealthySkin Wins The 2014 Tucson Metro Chamber Copper Cactus Nextrio Innovation Through Technology Award!

 Our new address is 18855 South La Canada, Sahuarita, AZ - a half a mile north of Duval Mine Road in Green Valley.
 Dr. Loren Zech, Dr. Scott Sheftel, Dr. James Schwartz and Anya Kaczmarek, PA-C, are seeing patients at this location.

-Increasing our office space to 10 exam rooms and 6,165 sq. ft., our gorgeous new facilities are expected to be completed by November 2014.
+Increasing our office space to 10 exam rooms and 6,165 sq. ft., our gorgeous new facilities are complete!

 Trouble finding where you left your keys?